An optimally convergent smooth blended B-spline construction for semi-structured quadrilateral and hexahedral meshes: Examples

 The domain is parametrised using non-uniform B-splines of degree~$p_B=2$ and~$p_B=3$ in turn.
 The knot vector and control points~$x_i$ are selected so that each element has the same size~$h$.
 We intentionally introduce a~$C^0$ continuous kink at the midspan~$x = 1 / 2$ by setting the knot multiplicity to~$p_B$ therein.
 In addition, we use an open knot vector which allows the Dirichlet boundary condition to be imposed strongly.

-In the following we compare the finite element convergence between the B-splines~$\vec B(x)$, consisting of~$C^0$ and~$C^{p_B - 1}$ continuous basis functions, and the SB-splines~$\vec N(x)$.
+In the following we compare the finite element convergence and the condition number of the stiffness matrices for the SB-splines~$\vec N(x)$ with the ones for the mixed B-splines~$\vec B(x)$, consisting of~$C^0$ and~$C^{p_B - 1}$ continuous basis functions.
 The $C^1$ continuous SB-splines~$\vec N(x)$ are constructed by blending B-splines~$\vec B(x)$ with Bernstein basis~$\vec Q(x)$ of same polynomial degree~$p_Q = p_B$.
-In comparison to B-splines~$\vec B(x)$, for the SB-splines~$\vec N(x)$ the additional degrees of freedom are~$n_Q = p_Q + 1$.
+In comparison to B-splines~$\vec B(x)$ the SB-splines~$\vec N(x)$ have the additional degrees of freedom~$n_Q = p_Q + 1$.
 We begin with an initial coarse mesh of~$n_e = 8$ elements and obtain finer meshes using knot insertion.
-Figure~\ref{fig:1dPoissonConvergence} shows that the SB-splines~$\vec N(x)$ yield an optimal convergence rate for both polynomial degrees~$p_B = 2$ and~$p_B = 3$.
-Besides that, the approximation error remains in the same order of magnitude with or without blending.
+Figures~\ref{fig:1dPoissonConvergenceA} and~\ref{fig:1dPoissonConvergenceB} show that the SB-splines~$\vec N(x)$ yield optimal convergence rates for both polynomial degrees~$p_B = 2$ and~$p_B = 3$.
+In addition, the approximation error remains in the same order of magnitude with or without blending.
+The condition number of the respective stiffness matrices is plotted in Figure~\ref{fig:1dPoissonConvergenceC}.
+When the mesh size~$h$ is relatively large the SB-splines lead to significantly larger condition numbers than the B-splines.
+Interestingly, the condition numbers for SB-splines are almost independent of mesh size.
+Overall, the SB-splines condition numbers compare favourably with the B-splines condition numbers.